ingenico-zanetti/BMDLensController/README.md

 AT+F=+1000;+Z=+60,1

-will massively change focus at the current speeed while also changing the zoom, at the slowest speed possible, by a small value.
+will massively change focus at the current speed while also changing the zoom, at the slowest speed possible, by a small value.

-For absolute as well as relative moves, the boundaries are check: no move is allowed to end outside of the known setpoints for this servo.
+For absolute as well as relative moves, the boundaries are checked: no move is allowed to end outside of the known setpoints for this servo.

+v3.0.1 introduces a new syntax for speed parameter: this is called timed moves.
+By adding an 's' after what was the PWM setting, it becomes the time the move should complete in.
+The value is a float, and the timing can be precise down to millisecond, but don't expected miracle on small move or don't expect highly accurate timings.
+Nonetheless, this allows for synchronized moves:

+AT+Z=48.,2.3s;+F=10.,2.3s

+will reach 48mm zoom and 10m focus at the same time, in about 2.3s.

 The setpoint syntax has a dot '.' in the value (so 4 should be written 4. else it will be considered as an absolute ADC setting)